Categories

 The large great white shark was caught near Maiden tower, Istanbul, Turkey.

-The large great white shark was caught near Maiden’s tower, Istanbul, Turkey in 1965.
+A large great white shark was caught near Maiden’s Tower, Istanbul, Turkey in 1965.

 There are also other reports of exceptionally large great white sharks from Turkey: